zeliard/GameLift/README.md

     - Note: when you want to use [Matchmaking Functionality](http://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-sdk-client-queues.html): define USE_MATCH_QUEUE and set MATCH_QUEUE_NAME in DummyClients.h
  5. Build DummyClients and run.
 (AWS credential is required on your PC: environment variables or $HOME/.aws folder)
  6. For Cocos2dxGameClient, edit main.cpp file, set your ALIAS_ID, AWS_REGION, and then RUN! (you can login by pressing 'L' key.)

+## A Full-Stack Game Sample using GameLift
+The sample code provided in this repository is focused on how to use GameLift features.
+See [awslabs](https://github.com/awslabs/aws-gamelift-sample) for an example of a real session-based multiplayer game.

 ## And...
 Some codes are written in a quick-and-dirty manner.
 But I plan to continuously improve these (if someone needs :)